Cruising Overview

 Readers are referred to the references below for comprehensive cruising information of not only destinations, but also safety issues and other aspects of a cruising nature.

 The waters of the Lower Lakes and Coorong are shallow in many places with often less than a 1000mm depth.
 Due to the turbidity of the river it is generally impossible to see the shallow water and local knowledge is needed.
+However all the main channels have channel markers and these often continue into larger bodies of water to indicate shallow areas.
+There are some cardinal markers, but they are usually already within marked shallow water.

 The following links are to documents that will indicate where a lot of the shallow water can be found.
-Please note that all the important channels have channel markers.

-Arial view of the Goolwa Channel (570K)
+Aerial view of the Goolwa Channel (570K)

-Arial view around Rat Island (250K)
+Aerial view around Rat Island (250K)

 Bathymetry of the Goolwa Channel (5.9Mb)